Burgoo/Sisyphus/README.md

 PHP Server: Open file in browser

-Using PHP Intellisense, make sure to disable the basic php Intellisense
+Extension : PHP Intellisense, make sure to disable the basic php Intellisense to take advantage of the the extension